The History of Depot Sound

 Depot Sound opened in 1996 as a part of the Depot Artspace creative community in Devonport.
 Originally a practice room, it was soon taken over by Rikki Morris who ran The Bus recording studio until 2005.
-Rikki nurtured seminal Devonport artists including Finn Andrews and The Veils, The Checks, White Birds and Lemons, and The Electric Confectionaires and Gin Wigmore.
+Rikki nurtured seminal Devonport artists including Finn Andrews and The Veils, The Checks, White Birds and Lemons, The Electric Confectionaires and Gin Wigmore.
 Rikki also recorded albums with kiwi icons Barry Saunders, Graham Brazier and Paul Holmes.

 From 2006 Depot Sound was run by engineers Spencer Fairhurst, Kenny MacDonald and Mark Howden.
 It continued to focus on nurturing young talent and remaining accessible to the Devonport and wider music community.
 Many more up-and-coming artists were recorded during this time including Lorde and Graham Candy.